23002248/NER-using-LSTM/README.md

 ## RESULT
 The LSTM-based Named Entity Recognition (NER) model was successfully developed and trained.
 The model accurately predicts named entities from text and demonstrates good performance as observed through the training and validation loss plots.
 The predictions on sample text data also showcase the model's effectiveness in identifying named entities.
-The LSTM-based Named Entity Recognition (NER) model was successfully developed and trained.
-The model accurately predicts named entities from text and demonstrates good performance as observed through the training and validation loss plots.
-The predictions on sample text data also showcase the model's effectiveness in identifying named entities.